 1) Remember What Your Goal Is: A Healthy, Loving Relationship

 2) Step Two: Simply Notice Your Own Response To The Event

-3) Step Three: Ask Yourself If Your Actions, Thoughts And Words Are Leading You Closer To Your Goal — Or Further Away
+3) Step Three: Ask Yourself If Your Actions, Thoughts, And Words Are Leading You Closer To Your Goal — Or Further Away

-Of course these steps make perfect sense and are quite useful in bringing awareness to our actions with our partners and significant others.
+Of course, these steps make perfect sense and are quite useful in bringing awareness to our actions with our partners and significant others.
 What is so interesting to me is that ALL of us WANT to be in a healthy relationship that is loving, compassionate, respectful and kind.
-How in the world do we get from such a strong and solid WANT to such a sticky mess that can bring us to our knees (or to divorce, estrangement, and incredible pain).
+How in the world do we get from such a strong and solid WANT to such a sticky mess that can bring us to our knees (or to divorce, estrangement, and incredible pain)?

 In most aspects of the rest of our lives, we simply manifest what we desire.
 I want to be an architect.
 I go to school and am an architect.
 I want to be vegan.
 I make life choices and am a vegan.
-I want to be a gardner.
+I want to be a gardener.
 I take a class, get some dirt, plant some seeds and poof…gardner.

 When you go to the kitchen to make chocolate chip cookies you pull out the necessary ingredients and you always get chocolate chip cookies.
 Always.
 They are never oatmeal cookies or snickerdoodles.
 When you move in with your girlfriend and want love and compassion…wait a minute…why are we not always getting love and compassion here?!
 I want love and compassion and am getting pain and discomfort.
 Think: I want chocolate chip but am getting snickerdoodles.